flybywiresim/docs/docs/start/reported-issues.md

 !!! warning "After Microsoft Flight Simulator Updates"

-    Make sure you reinstall/redownload A32NX.
+    Make sure you reinstall A32NX.
+(Delete A32NX folder from your community folder.)

     Do this before reporting bugs.